 The “Jugo Especial” is extremely delicious, a mix of different fruits, an egg and cusqueña beer (optional).
 This viscous juice is like a meal and you are welcome to share it with your partner!

 Emoliente is another unique Peruvian beverage.
-This drink is sold on the street, especially in winter time as it’s warm.
+This drink is part of typical Peruvian street food, especially in winter time as it’s warm.

 It is said that Emoliente has healing powers as the basis of Emoliente consists of a mix of herbs, e.g. from barley, dried horsetail, linseeds, alfalfa sprouts and plantain leaves.